accesstojustice/lepdv/README.md

 =================

 ##### What is this?
-To address issues of Limited English Proficiency w/ Domestic Violence
+To Address issues of Limited English Proficiency w/ Domestic Violence

 ##### What problem does this solve?
 These two issues are intertwined.
 This app shows in a concise manner, relevant and associated resources